-After medical testing fails (and results in the doctors being assaulted), Regan's family attempts to have the demon that's apparently inside her to come on out of there.
-Father Karras and Father Merrin, two priests, attempt the exorcism on the girl in an attempt to save her from the possession, with terrifying consequences.
+After medical testing fails (and results in the doctors being assaulted), Regan's family attempts to have the demon, who's apparently inside of her, forced out.
+Father Karras and Father Merrin attempt to exorcise the demon in an attempt to save the girl from the possession, with terrifying consequences.

-The little girl pleasures herself with a cross to the point of bleeding/mutilation, is capable of telekinesis, turns her head all the way around and even levitates.
+The little girl pleasures herself with a cross to the point of bleeding and mutilation, is capable of telekinesis, turns her head all the way around, and even levitates.

 These are some of the most messed up scenes in movie history.